 The performance of the tested product should be in line with commercially available standard treatment (s).
-Lower levels of efficacy may be accepted if the product has particular benefits, such as specific activity against a target, compatibility with biological control or use in anti-resistance strategies.
+Lower levels of efficacy may be accepted if the product contains low-risk substances, has particular benefits, such as specific activity against a target, compatibility with biological control or use in anti-resistance strategies.